- March preleasing at Yardi 200 universities broke last year’s record, reaching a nearly 70% rate

 As of March, 69.7% of bedrooms at Yardi 200 schools were preleased for the fall 2023 term, marking a 7.8% increase since the first quarter of 2022.
 This is the second year in a row when March preleasing rates reach all-time highs.

 Six universities were 100% preleased as of March, including Texas Christian University.
-These top schools had a limited number of properties for off-campus student housing.
+All of these schools had a limited number of properties for off-campus student housing.
 A total of 13 schools had at least a 90% preleasing rate.
 Topping the list of biggest year-over-year rent growth was the University of Mississippi (47.0%), along with the University of Southern Mississippi (44.1%).

 Record rent growth in Q1